haritchowdhury/LLM-PDF-Chat/README.md

 to take dynamic quizzes from the topics of your choice from the documents.

 Educational content creators can compile their resources and content in a document and share it with other users by using the public upload functionality and share the chat room link across various social media websites.
-Creators earn money every time other users unlock the quiz component from any of their published documents.
-Creators can withdraw the collected amount any time they want from their profile section.
 ```

 ---